olbat/misc/coding/crypto/README.md

 | [RSA](rsa.py) | Tool to encrypt/decrypt/sign files using the RSA algorithm |
 | [AES](aes.py) | Tool to encrypt/decrypt files using the AES algorithm |

-__Note__: this scripts are toy implementations for learning purposes
+__Warning__: this scripts are toy, insecure and non-optimized implementations of the algorithms